wizardigor/Para-iniciantes-Hacktoberfest2021-accepted/README.md

 ## How to do contributions

 ### 1. Fork the Project
 Fork this repository and make changes in code as required.
 You can change it online or by cloning it in your device.
-Then Pust it on your Forked Repo for furteher Actions.
+Then post it on your forked repo for further Actions.
 Do not use special characters in the template above.

 ### 2. Write a Good Commit Message
 You have written some code in your branch, and are ready to commit.
 So, make sure to written good, clean commit messages.
 Let's review the anatomy of a commit message.